Gender pay gap in Australia: Cases and legislation

 In 1907, in Ex parte H.V.
 McKay, more commonly known as the Harvester case, H.B.
 Higgins of the Commonwealth Court of Conciliation and Arbitration determined that "fair and reasonable" wages for an unskilled male worker required a living wage that was sufficient for "a human being in a civilised community" to support a wife and three children in "frugal comfort", while a skilled worker should receive an additional margin for their skills, regardless of the employer's capacity to pay.
 That wage was to be determined according to the needs of a male worker not according to the worker's value to the employer.

 However, a "fair and reasonable wage" for a female worker was considered by Higgins in 1912 in the Fruit pickers case, which rejected an application for equal pay for women, deciding that this would represent equal pay for unequal work.
 Higgins held that women should only be awarded the full male rate where there was the risk of cheap female labour displacing men, setting a common rate for fruit pickers of 1 shilling per hour.
 The work of packing at the factory was "essentially adapted for women with their superior deftness and the suppleness of fingers" and this apparently justified a lower minimum wage of 9 pence per hour, which would provide for the woman's food, shelter and clothing but not that of her family.
 Until World War II, the female basic wage was, generally speaking, approximately 54% of the male basic wage.
+Due to labour shortages and union activism a minority of women, such as hotel workers in Victoria and South Australia, were able to secure wage parity during the war.
 The assumptions of a male bread winner and female domestic carer have been criticised as a deliberate policy of discouraging women in the paid workforce, reflecting a flawed understanding of work and care where the normative worker of the labour market is without responsibilities to care for others.
 It thus ensured the continuance of the women's inferior place in the paid work force, only entitled to equal wages if their work threatened the position of men.